-No accessory building may exceed 22 feet in height from average grade to the peak of the roof.

-3. Accessory Building Placement.

 - a.
-Unless noted for a specific accessory building type below, an accessory building shall be no nearer to any side or rear lot line than 5 feet, and no nearer to any front lot line than the front elevation of the principal building, unless otherwise specified for the lot type. - No portion of an Accessory Building shall be less than 5 feet from any point on any principal building on the subject lot - Accessory buildings must be separated from the principal building by at least 6 feet, measured from any surface of one to any surface of the other - 4.
+No accessory building may exceed 22 feet in height from average grade to the peak of the roof. - 3.
+Accessory Building Placement. - a.
+Unless noted for a specific accessory building type below, an accessory building shall be no nearer to any side or rear lot line than 5 feet, and no nearer to any front lot line than the front elevation of the principal building, unless otherwise specified for the lot type. - b.
+No portion of an Accessory Building shall be less than 5 feet from any point on any principal building on the subject lot - 4.
 Accessory Garden Buildings. - a.
-Animal house. (e.g. dog house, horse barn) - Accessory buildings used for the keeping of animals must meet the setbacks for a principal building. - b.
-Greenhouse. - Permanent greenhouses exceeding 700300 square feet on the ground floor must meet the setbacks for a principal building.
+Animal house. (e.g. dog house, horse barn) - i.
+Accessory buildings used for the keeping of animals must meet the setbacks for a principal building. - b.
+Greenhouse. - i.
+Permanent greenhouses exceeding 700 square feet on the ground floor must meet the setbacks for a principal building.